aghaeifar/SpinWalk/README.md

 - `M` : 4D single-precision floating-point array indicating the magnetization of spins at echo time(s).
 The dimentions are [scales, spins, echos, xyz (3)]
 - `T` : 4D 8-bit unsigned integer array indicating the tissue or object type where spins are located at the time of the echo.
 The dimentions are [scales, spins, echos, 1]
 - `XYZ` : 4D single-precision floating-point array indicating thethe spatial positions for either the entire random walk or just the final position.
 The dimentions are [scales, spins, steps, xyz (3)]
-- `scales` : 1D double-precision floating-point array indicating scales used to scale the length/FoV of sample.
+- `scales` : 1D double-precision floating-point array indicating scales used to scale the length/FoV of sample or gradients.

 The folder to save outputs can be specified in the configuration file. the filename pattern is *{seqname}_{phantom_file_name}.h5*, where *seqname* and *phantom_file_name* are both defined by user in the configuration file.